Learn to Hunt

 The Iowa DNR actively monitors diseases affecting deer in the state.
 The primary diseases that are monitored include Chronic Wasting Disease (CWD), Hemorrhagic Disease/Bluetongue (HD), and Bovine Tuberculosis (TB).
 The pathology and disease ecology of each have vastly different consequences for deer management.

-For additional information regarding the major differences between EHD and CWD be sure to check out the chart found on the Quality Deer Management Association's website.
+More information regarding the major differences between EHD and CWD can be found on the National Deer Association's website.

 CWD is a neurological disease affecting primarily deer and elk.
 An abnormal protein, called a prion, attacks the brains of infected animals causing them to lose weight, display abnormal behavior and lose bodily functions.
 Signs of CWD in deer include excessive salivation, thirst and urination, loss of appetite, weight loss, listlessness and drooping ears and head.
 It is always fatal to the infected animal.
 Anyone seeing a deer exhibiting these symptoms should immediately contact the DNR.

 CWD can be transferred from deer to deer via direct contact and contact with bodily fluids.
 Therefore, prevalence and spread increase with deer density.
 However, abnormal protein prions that are shed from CWD positive deer can persist in the environment for many years, which can additionally infect deer.
 As a result, disease prevalence is also independent of deer density.
 There is currently no viable vaccine.
 Consequently, once a wild deer herd has become infected, removal is nearly impossible and increased prevalence is extremely likely.
 Deer management strategies generally have focused on mitigating the prevalence and spread of the disease via population reduction or some form of isolating or quarantining infected areas.
 Recent research in Wyoming has found that CWD has been documented to have strong population-level effects.

 Population-level effect article: